pranayrk/quantum_computing/docs/README.md

 The Bra–ket notation, or Dirac notation, is a notation for linear algebra and linear operators on complex vector spaces.
 It is specifically designed to ease the types of calculations that frequently come up in quantum mechanics, and it's use is very widespread to denote quantum states and linear transformations that act on these quantum stat to denote quantum states and linear transformations that act on these quantum states.
 We will be using it extensively in these notes and will incrementally explain how it works.

+## From Quantum Computing Since Democritus, Scott Aaronson

+"Quantum mechanics is a beautiful generalization of the laws of probability: a generalization based on the 2-norm rather than the 1-norm, and on complex numbers rather than nonnegative real numbers.
+It can be studied completely separately from its applications to physics (and indeed, doing so provides a good starting point for learning the physical applications later).
+This generalized probability theory leads naturally to a new model of computation – the quantum computing model – that challenges ideas about computation once considered a priori, and that theoretical computer scientists might have been driven to invent for their own purposes, even if there were no relation to physics.
+In short, while quantum mechanics was invented a century ago to solve technical problems in physics, today it can be fruitfully explained from an extremely different perspective: as part of the history of ideas, in math, logic, computation, and philosophy, about the limits of the knowable."

 ## Qubits